 BabyCentre is also a useful resource for information about pregnancy loss.

-Note that the miscarriage, however early, will remain on your medical/gynaecological history.
+Note that the miscarriage will remain on your medical/gynaecological history.

 Many women will experience at least one miscarriage in their lives, and most will go on to carry a baby to term.
-However, about 1% of women experience repeat miscarriages – i.e. three or more miscarriages in a row (3).
+However, about 1% of women experience repeat miscarriages – i.e. three or more miscarriages in a row [efn_note]Royal College of Obstetricians and Gynaecologists (2008) Recurrent and late miscarriage: tests and treatment of couples[/efn_note].
 If you have experienced several miscarriages, you might like to seek specialist medical advice to explore why this might be happening.

 We all cope differently with loss, and there is no right or wrong way to feel about a miscarriage.

-The UK’s Miscarriage Association has put together a helpful document that looks at how loss might affect you and your partner, and those around you, and also suggests some ways to help you cope.
-As well as containing lots of useful information, the Miscarriage Association's website also has a forum.
+The website of the UK’s Miscarriage Association has a useful section that looks at how loss might affect you and your partner, and those around you, and also suggests some ways to help you cope.
+As well as containing lots of useful information, the Miscarriage Association’s website also has a forum.

 Under Belgian law, if you have a miscarriage or your baby is stillborn after a pregnancy that lasted less than 180 days, the birth does not need to be registered.

-If your baby was miscarried or stillborn between 12 weeks and 180 days of pregnancy, you can request that he/she can be either buried in a special section of your commune’s cemetery or be cremated and the ashes scattered in a special section of your commune’s cemetery – all communes should have a small area of their cemetery reserved for the burial of babies who were stillborn before 180 days of pregnancy, and for the scattering of ashes.
-Neither the parents’ nor the baby’s name will appear at the cemetery.
+If your baby was miscarried or stillborn between 106 and 180 days of pregnancy, you can request that he/she can be either buried in a special section of your commune’s cemetery or be cremated and the ashes scattered in a special section of your commune’s cemetery – all communes should have a small area of their cemetery reserved for the burial of babies who were stillborn before 180 days of pregnancy, and for the scattering of ashes.

 Some employers may offer to help with funeral costs.
 Your HR department should be able to advise you if this is the case.